308th Infantry Division (Vietnam): Vietnam War

 In 1972 the division was commanded by Nguyễn Hữu An.

 From late March to mid-September 1972 during the Easter Offensive the Division and the 304th Division fought in the First and Second Battles of Quảng Trị.

 On 24 October 1973 the PAVN command formed 1st Corps, composed of the Division, the 312th and 338th Divisions, 367th Air Defense Division, 202nd Tank Brigade, 45th Artillery Brigade, 299th Engineer Brigade and the 204th Signal Regiment under the command of Major General Lê Trọng Tấn.

 During the initial phases of the 1975 Spring Offensive, the 1st Corps was held in reserve, however following the Vietnamese Politburo decision to capitalise on the opportunity presented by the collapsing Army of the Republic of Vietnam (ARVN), in on 25 March it was ordered to join a general offensive against the South.
 However the Division remained in North Vietnam to serve as the strategic reserve and defend the north and so did not participate in the offensive.

 Post-Vietnam War

-On August 28, 1979, the division was reorganized into the first mechanized infantry division of PAVN and became the rapid response force of the 1st Corps since then.
+On August 28, 1979, the division was reorganized into the first mechanized infantry division of PAVN and became the rapid response force of the 1st Corps.

 Present day

-Today the division remains part of the 1st Corps located in the Red River Delta.
+Today the division is part of the 12th Corps located in the Red River Delta.